mrsheepuk/baking-joy/breads/soft-pretzels.md

 Bake for 11 minutes until golden.

 Brush generously with melted butter.
-For sweet, dump pretzel after brushing with butter (top and bottom) into a bowl full of cinnamon sugar and flip until well covered.
+For sweet, dump pretzel after brushing with butter (top and bottom) into a bowl full of cinnamon sugar (1/2 cup sugar to 3/4 tsp cinnamon) and flip until well covered.

 EAT!!!